EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-conclusion.md

 ## Concourse

+### Pull request workflows

+Concourse has gotten better at visualising pull request-based workflows, but it's still not ideal.
+It was built with the opinions of its authors baked in, and they practised true continuous delivery (of which trunk-based development is a core tenet).
+[Instanced pipelines](https://concourse-ci.org/instanced-pipelines.html) make this sort of workflow easier to track, but we still haven't gotten to the [v10 vision](https://blog.concourse-ci.org/core-roadmap-towards-v10/).

 ### Single pane of glass

 Concourse's user interface always shows you the latest version of a pipeline.
 It's perfectly suited to use as a build monitor, constantly displaying the current state of the world to a team.